-For brand-new playground and outdoor active spaces, school administrators should consider the common different types of surfacing materials in order to select one that best fits their needs as well as the students who will be using them.
+For brand-new playground and outdoor active spaces, school administrators should consider the common different types of surfacing materials.
+Administrators will need to select a surface that best fits their needs as well as the students using them.

-The two most common categories of safety surfacing are loose fill surfacing such as Engineered Wood Fiber (EWF) and rubber playground mulch, or unitary surfaces that will minimize the impact for younger children if they fall, such as Poured-in-Place (PIP) rubber, interlocking rubber tiles, or synthetic grass.
-There are pros and cons to these types, which most commonly address cost, fall protection, ease of mobility, displacement potential (and maintenance), required infrastructure, and life span.
+The most common categories of safety surfacing are Engineered Wood Fiber (EWF) and rubber playground mulch.
+Unitary surfaces minimize the impact for younger children if they fall.
+There are pros and cons, which address cost, fall protection, mobility, displacement potential (and maintenance), required infrastructure, and life span.

 How WeatherPort Canopies Prevent Damage and Cut Costs

-Not only will canopies and portable tensioned fabric structures protect children from the sun’s harmful UV rays — as well as heavy wind, rain, and snowfall — but they can also prevent some wear-and-tear on playground equipment such as rust, fading, and other consequences of exposure to the elements.
+Canopies and portable tensioned fabric structures protect children from the sun’s harmful UV rays, heavy wind, rain, and snowfall.
+They also prevent wear-and-tear on playground equipment such as rust, fading, and other consequences of exposure to the elements.
 This can help reduce maintenance costs while extending and maximizing the life span of playground and other equipment.

-WeatherPort playground canopies have the added benefit of UV-stabilization versus coating, which is far more effective at blocking UV rays long-term.
-Not only does this offer more protection for the children playing under the shelters, it also reduces the need for most ongoing maintenance of the canopy itself.
-Since these structures will not rot and are resistant to mold and mildew, they will also maintain well in wet weather during the fall and winter months.
+WeatherPort playground canopies have UV-stabilization versus coating.
+This is far more effective at blocking UV rays long-term.
+Not only does this offer more protection for the children playing under the shelters; it also reduces the need for most ongoing maintenance of the canopy itself.

-The high-quality materials and the fact that WeatherPort playground canopies and other buildings exceed the California Code of Regulations (CCR) for membrane structures mean that schools can enjoy the benefits and protection these structures provide for many, many years.
+The high-quality materials and other WeatherPort playground canopies exceed the California Code of Regulations.
+Meaning that schools can enjoy the benefits and protection these structures provide for many, many years.

 Other Outdoor School Facilities

 Adding modular classrooms or outdoor canopies can help reopen schools, avoid overcrowding, and comply with CDC guidelines for reduced COVID exposure.
-Outdoor classrooms, offices, cafeterias, and other common school facilities created with temporary, portable shade structures would potentially eliminate transmission through increasing space and airflow.
+Outdoor facilities created with temporary, portable shade structures would potentially eliminate transmission through increasing space and airflow.